• Skip to primary navigation

 a baked pie crust

-This is how your baked pie shell should look like after chilling, weighting, and docking.
-The crust held its shape, no bubbles, it is flaky and nicely browned and perfect for a luscious cream filling.
+This is how your baked pie shell should look after chilling, weighing, and docking.
+The crust held its shape with no bubbles.
+It is flaky and nicely browned, perfect for a luscious cream filling.

-Here's my favorite recipe for a no rolled pie crust dessert, try this Apple Galette with Cranberries.
-It's quick and easy and very adaptable to so many other fruits.
+Here’s my favorite recipe that is easier to make than a pie: try this Apple Galette with Cranberries.
+It’s quick and easy and very adaptable to so many other fruits.

 One important tool when making pie dough is the rolling pin.
-I love, love this French wooden rolling pin.
-The tapered ends give you more control when rolling doughs.
-And, don't forget your pie plate.
+I love, using a French wooden rolling pin.
+The tapered ends give you more control when rolling dough.
+And, don’t forget your pie plate.

 Don't forget to Pin for later